-- Organizations chosen or requested by customers or government officials
+- Organizations requested by customers or government officials

 Submitting Contributions Applications

-Johnson & Johnson Vision has partnered with MAP International to provide select supplies (specific to cataract surgery procedures) to physicians who volunteer their time and use their professional skills to participate in overseas medical missions.
+Johnson & Johnson Vision provides select surgical supplies (specific to cataract procedures) to physicians who volunteer their time and professional skills to take part in overseas medical missions.

 Community Impact Report